FNUChetan/SenchaTouchAppRepo/README.md

 Hello Everyone!!

 My name is FNU Chetan.
 I am working as a Sencha Developer over the last 4 years.
 I found this framework as one of the most organized framework.
-As a tribute of my love to this framework, this is an inititaive to help people learn with best of the ease.
+As a tribute of my love to this framework, this is an initiative to help people learn with best of the ease.

 I am going to describe you the concepts and steps involved to create the project from scratch.
 I will try to adhere to all the best practices!!